dwjohnston/typescript-code-challenge/README.md

 ```
 npm test
 ```

+The tests demonstrate a range of test styles:

+- Straight unit tests (handlers.test.ts)
+- Contract tests (contractTests.test.ts)
+- RTL unit tests (CustomerList.test.tsx, OrderList.test.tsx)
+- Whatever you call the file loading test, where it's conducting real IO operations.

+### Error handling

+I haven't included an error boundary in the React application, but that would be the standard thing to do.
+There's a UX design question what should happen if something 403s, 500s, just blow the whole application up and show them a error screen?

+For the API, errors can be handled up in the error middleware.

+For the data ingestions, my solution is to blow up the application but see my notes about maybe we want to write out to logs instead.

+### Async data loading

+Cool challenge.

+I'm using [stream-json](https://www.npmjs.com/package/stream-json) to stream the file.

 Write a Node project that:
  1. reads in the file `data.json` transforms it into a format that matches `example-output.json`